-We are substantially leveraged and the Pine Mountain acquisition, including the accompanying financing transactions, will increase our overall debt levels.
-We will continue to have significant indebtedness following this offering for the foreseeable future.
-Assuming that the Pine Mountain acquisition and this offering had closed on November 30, 2004, our estimated total debt would have been approximately \$650 million.
-Our exploration and development program will require substantial capital resources, estimated to range from \$225 to \$275 million per year over the next three years, and the operation of our existing operations will also require ongoing capital expenditures.
+We are leveraged and our exploration and development program will require substantial capital resources, estimated to range from \$250 to \$350 million per year over the next three years, and the operation of our existing operations will also require ongoing capital expenditures.
 In addition, if we decide to pursue additional acquisitions, our capital expenditures will increase both to complete such acquisitions and to explore and develop any newly acquired properties.

-The degree to which we are leveraged could have other important consequences to you, including the following:
+The degree to which we are leveraged could have other important consequences, including the following:

-- we must dedicate a substantial portion of our cash flows from operations to the payment of our indebtedness, reducing the funds available for our operations; - a portion of our borrowings are at variable rates of interest, making us vulnerable to increases in interest rates; - we may be more highly leveraged than some of our competitors, which could place us at a competitive disadvantage;
+- we may be required to dedicate a substantial portion of our cash flows from operations to the payment of our indebtedness, reducing the funds available for our operations; - a portion of our borrowings are at variable rates of interest, making us vulnerable to increases in interest rates; - we may be more highly leveraged than some of our competitors, which could place us at a competitive disadvantage;

-- our degree of leverage may make us more vulnerable to a downturn in our business or the economy generally; - the terms of our existing credit arrangements contain numerous financial and other restrictive covenants; - our debt level could limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; and - we may have difficulties borrowing money in the future.
+• our degree of leverage may make us more vulnerable to a downturn in our business or the economy generally;

+- the terms of our existing credit arrangements contain numerous financial and other restrictive covenants; - our debt level could limit our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; and - we may have difficulties borrowing money in the future.